Using Z® Open Editor with Dev Containers

 - another remote system such as a Linux box hosted by your organization,

-The VS Code user documentation provides a Getting Started guide for how to run such containers listing the prerequisites and steps to perform.
-After setting up the prerequisites (installing Docker and the Dev Containers VS Code extension) you can use the Z Open Editor sample devcontainer introduced in Using Z Open Editor on GitHub Codespaces by just following these simple steps:
+The VS Code user documentation provides a Getting Started guide for how to run such containers listed in the prerequisites and steps to perform.
+After you set up the prerequisites (installing Docker and the Dev Containers VS Code extension), you can use the Z® Open Editor sample devcontainer introduced in Using Z Open Editor on GitHub Codespaces by just following these simple steps:

 - Fork or clone our repository https://github.com/IBM/zopeneditor-sample